What to expect

 How to stand out

-- Show that you can write production-minded code, not just interview code.
+- Write production-minded code, not just interview code.
 After solving the problem, discuss tests, edge cases, and what you would refactor for maintainability.

-- Practice implementation-heavy coding questions where you build small classes, APIs, or stateful components.
-Databricks often values structured engineering over pattern-matching tricks.
+- Practice implementation-heavy problems where you build small classes, APIs, or stateful components.
+Structured engineering tends to count for more here than pattern-matching tricks.

-- Prepare for systems interviews at the SWE level, not just for senior roles.
-You should be comfortable discussing caching, concurrency, high-throughput services, retries, replication, and failure handling.
+- Prepare for systems interviews even at the SWE level, not only for senior roles.
+Get comfortable discussing caching, concurrency, high-throughput services, retries, replication, and failure handling.

-- Tie your past work to real scale whenever possible.
-If you have worked on data platforms, distributed jobs, backend infrastructure, or performance tuning, quantify throughput, latency, reliability, or system size.
+- Tie your past work to real scale.
+If you've worked on data platforms, distributed jobs, backend infrastructure, or performance tuning, quantify throughput, latency, reliability, or system size.

-- In design and debugging rounds, clarify assumptions early.
-Ask about workload, consistency needs, failure scenarios, latency targets, and operational constraints before jumping into a solution.
+- Clarify assumptions early in design and debugging rounds.
+Ask about workload, consistency needs, failure scenarios, latency targets, and operational constraints before diving into a solution.

-- Prepare 2 to 4 strong project stories that show ownership, ambiguity, debugging, and cross-functional influence.
-Databricks seems to care a lot about whether you can handle messy real-world engineering, not just isolated coding tasks.
+- Bring 2–4 strong project stories that show ownership, ambiguity, debugging, and cross-functional influence.
+Databricks cares whether you can handle messy real-world engineering, not just isolated coding tasks.